jsgroth/CoffeePSX/README.md

 * Accurate CPU timing; currently hardcoded to 2 cycles per instruction with no bus access delays
 * DMA timings and GPU draw timings; right now all DMAs and GPU commands finish instantly from software's perspective
 * PAL display and video timings; only NTSC is supported right now
+* Proper aspect ratio handling; the renderer currently simply stretches to fill the window (which defaults to an aspect-correct but small size)
 * SPU: Capture buffers, noise generator, pitch modulation, reverb FIR filter
 * Some CD-ROM functionality including infrequently used commands, audio report interrupts, and non-standard CD-XA audio modes
 * MDEC 4bpp/8bpp modes